neurothew/exploring-homonym-rep-in-llm/README.md

 # exploring-homonym-representations-in-llm
-This is the official repository of the paper "Exploring Layer-wise Representations of English and Chinese Homonymy in Pre-trained Language Models".
+This repository is the official implementation of the following paper:

+Matthew King-Hang Ma*, Chenwei Xie*, Wenbo Wang, William Shiyuan Wang (2024).
+Exploring Layer-wise Representations of English and Chinese Homonymy in Pre-trained Language Models.